LennartHennigs/DIYStreamDeck/README.md

 - `color`: This field specifies the color of the key, in RGB format.
 You can specify the color of the key using an RGB string (e.g., "#FF0000" for red, "#00FF00" for green, "#0000FF" for blue).
 - `description`: This field provides a description of the function of the key, which is useful for understanding the purpose of each key when printed in the console.
 - `folder`: This field allows you assign a "folder" to be opened.
 The entry also needs the `action` field
 - `action`: This field can have the values `close_folder` or an plugin command, e.g. `spotify.next`.
-The former is needed inside a folder definition.
+The former is mandatory inside a folder definition.

 With these fields you can define three types of keys, shortcut keys, application launch keys, and folder keys.